dhwanshah21/REST-API-Calling-Project/README.md

 ## React + Express App : Calling Restful API and formatting the data which result in showing some of the selected data.

 Weather module shows the weather of the selected city/state. <br>
-Currency module shows the selected country's conversion rate from 1 USD.
-(Responsive) <br>
+Currency module shows the selected country's conversion rate from 1 USD. <br>
 Norris module is basically just showing up new jokes on Click. <br>

 In addition to it, also separated the modules with giving proper routes. (react-router-dom)